Ashi2419/Resturant-analysis/README.md

 # Resturant-analysis
-It help to analyze the data of Resturants which was gather from the different sources.
+In this project you can see the data related to resturant system in which many fields included like coustomer,services, months wise revenue and many more.